Stranger in My House (Tamia song)

 "Stranger in My House" is a song recorded by Canadian singer Tamia.
 It was written by Shae Jones and frequent collaborator Shep Crawford and produced by the latter.
 Initially helmed for fellow R&B singer Toni Braxton, it was left unused and later recorded by Tamia for her second studio album, A Nu Day (2000).
-Inspired by the surprise ending of the supernatural thriller film The Sixth Sense (1999), the strings-led, dramatic contemporary R&B ballad is about a woman who is confused with her partner's recent change in behavior and goes into denial about it.
+Inspired by the surprise ending of the supernatural thriller film The Sixth Sense (1999), the strings-led, dramatic R&B ballad is about a woman who is confused with her partner's recent change in behavior and goes into denial about it.

-The song was released as the album's second single in February 2001.
+The song was first released to Urban AC radio on October 9, 2000 then later added to other radio stations on October 24, 2000 as the album's second single and was released on January 30, 2001 to Rhythmic contemporary radio and was lastly added to Contemporary hit radio on February 27, 2001.
 Upon its release, it received a positive reception from music critics who complimented the singer for her vocal performance, and reached number 10 on the US Billboard Hot 100, becoming Tamia's first top ten hit on the chart.
 "Stranger in My House" also peaked at number three on Billboard's Hot R&B/Hip-Hop Songs, while reaching the top spot on the Dance Club Songs chart.
 An accompanying music video, directed by Paul Hunter, features Tamia performing in an indoor pool.